 Below, you'll learn where to find this information.

 Access the MailChimp Form Code

 - Navigate to the Lists page.

-- Click the drop down menu for the list whose forms you want to work with and choose
+- Click the drop-down menu next to the list you want to work with and choose

 Signup form URL.

-- Paste the Signup form URL into the address bar of a new browser tab or window then press enter.
+- Paste the Signup form URL into the address bar of a new browser tab or window and press Enter.

 - Right-click (Windows) or control+click (Mac) anywhere on the page and choose